boazbk/tcs/lec_10_efficient_alg.md

 The _shortest path problem_ is the task of, given a graph $G=(V,E)$ and two vertices $s,t \in V$, to find the length of the  shortest path between $s$ and $t$.
 That is, we want to find the smallest number $k$ such that there are vertices $v_0,v_1,\ldots,v_k$ with $v_0=s$, $v_k=t$ and for every $i\in\{0,\ldots,k-1\}$ an edge between $v_i$ and $v_{i+1}$.
 If each vertex has at least two neighbors then there can be an _exponential_ number of paths from $s$ to $t$, but fortunately we do not have to enumerate them all to find the shortest path.
-We can do so by performing a _breadth first search (BFS)_, enumerating $s$'s neighbors, and then neighbors' neighbors, etc.. in order.
+We can do so by performing a [breadth first search (BFS)](https://en.wikipedia.org/wiki/Breadth-first_search), enumerating $s$'s neighbors, and then neighbors' neighbors, etc.. in order.
 If we maintain the neighbors in a list we can perform a BFS in $O(n^2)$ time, while using  a queue we can do this in $O(m)$ time.^[Since we assume $m \geq n-1$, $O(m)$ is the same as $O(n+m)$.
 [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra's_algorithm) is a well-known generalization of BFS to _weighted_ graphs.]

 ### Finding the longest path in a graph

 The _longest path problem_ is the task of, given a graph $G=(V,E)$ and two vertices $s,t \in V$, to find the length of the _longest_ simple (i.e., non intersecting) path between $s$ and $t$.
+If the graph is a road network, then the longest path might seem less motivated than the shortest path, but of course graphs can be and are used to model a variety of phenomena, and in many such cases the longest path (and some of its variants) are highly moticated.
-While a priori this may seem less motivated than the shortest path, it is a natural optimization problem related to the  [Hamiltonian path problem](https://en.wikipedia.org/wiki/Hamiltonian_path_problem) which asks for  a _maximally long_ simple path (i.e., path that visits all $n$ vertices once) between $s$ and $t$, as well as   the notorious [traveling salesman problem (TSP)](https://en.wikipedia.org/wiki/Travelling_salesman_problem) of finding (in a weighted graph) a maximally long path of cost at most $w$.
+In particular, finding the longest path is a generalization of the famous  [Hamiltonian path problem](https://en.wikipedia.org/wiki/Hamiltonian_path_problem) which asks for  a _maximally long_ simple path (i.e., path that visits all $n$ vertices once) between $s$ and $t$, as well as   the notorious [traveling salesman problem (TSP)](https://en.wikipedia.org/wiki/Travelling_salesman_problem) of finding (in a weighted graph) a path visiting all vertices of cost at most $w$.
 TSP is a classical optimization problem, with applications ranging from  planning and logistics to DNA sequencing and astronomy.

 A priori it is not clear that  finding the longest path should be harder  than finding the shortest path,